 Chemistry is the science that studies the properties of matter and how these properties interact, combine, and change as a result of physical and chemical processes.
-This course is designed to give students a comprehensive study of chemistry concepts, scientific reasoning, and laboratory skills.
-Topics studied will include: properties of matter, atomic structure, the periodic table, chemical formulas, balancing equations, bonding and reactivity, and the behavior of electrons.
+This course is designed to give students a comprehensive introduction to chemistry concepts, scientific reasoning, and laboratory skills.
+Chemistry honors students will be challenged to understand topics to a high degree of detail and depth.
+Topics studied will include: properties of matter, atomic structure, the periodic table, chemical formulas, balancing equations, stoichiometry, acid/base chemistry, bonding and reactivity, and the behavior of electrons.
 This class has a significant laboratory component that encourages students to form and investigate hypotheses related to course content.
-As a part of the laboratory experience, students practice making precise measurements, following written protocols, making keen observations, analyzing data, interpreting results and writing scientific papers to describe their experiments.
+As a part of the laboratory experience, students practice making precise measurements, following written protocols, making keen observations, analyzing data, interpreting results, and writing scientific papers to describe their experiments.
 This course teaches and reinforces dispositions and skills defined in the Portrait of the Crusader.
 Students learn to approach problems and situations with an open mind, use inquiry and innovation to solve problems, think critically about the information presented before responding with questions or feedback, and show respect for others' ideas.